Frustrated when your overtired baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

 How to stay calm when your baby won’t nap

 It’s tough when we’re in the trenches.
-We’re sleep-deprived, the house is a mess and our lives are so different from the days before the baby.
-No wonder it’s hard to stay calm.
+We’re sleep-deprived, the house is a mess, and our lives are so different from the days before having kids.
+No wonder it’s hard to stay calm when they don’t nap.

-But I learned little things to bring order and peace—and maybe even that nap—back into my days.
-We’re not immune to getting angry, but we can do things differently so we respond calmly and with patience.
+But I learned little things to bring order and peace—and even a good nap transition—back into my days.
+We’re not immune to getting angry, but we can do things differently so we respond with calm and patience.
+Hopefully you’ll find inspiration in the tips below, as these parents have:

-How can you keep yourself calm and your temper in control when your baby won’t nap?
+So, how can you keep yourself calm and your temper in control when your baby won’t nap and fusses, despite your consistency and sleep schedule?

 - Take several deep breaths.

-- Join online baby support groups and vent.
+- Log onto baby support groups and vent.

-- Watch funny videos online and laugh it off.
+- Watch a funny video online and laugh it off.

 - Eat a snack.